HMX-1972/BT_Throtte_DSair2/README.md

 # BT_Throtte_DSair2

-Bule tooth Keyboard controller using M5 STAMP C3.
+Bluetooth Keyboard controller using M5 STAMP C3.

 The standard firmware is a Bluetooth keyboard specification for the DCC model railroad controller DSAir2 (manufactured by Desktop Station), but it can be used with various devices by reorganizing the firmware.